Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Enamel jewellery is everywhere right now.
 Scroll through any fashion feed and you'll spot rings, pendants and earrings covered in vivid colour.
 It feels like a new trend.
 But it's not.
 People have been fusing glass to metal for over three thousand years.

-This guide covers everything you actually need to know: what enamel is, how to tell good work from bad, how to care for your pieces, and how to wear them without looking like a Christmas tree.
+This guide covers everything you actually need to know: what this technique is, how to tell good work from bad, how to care for your pieces, and how to wear them without looking like a Christmas tree.
 No sales pitch, just practical information.

 What Is Enamel Jewelry

-The reason enamel keeps coming back is simple: nothing else gives you that depth of colour on metal.
+The reason it keeps coming back is simple: nothing else gives you that depth of colour on metal.
 Paint chips.
 Plating wears off.
-Enamel, when properly applied, becomes part of the metal itself.
+This coating, when properly applied, becomes part of the metal itself.

 Hot enamel vs cold enamel: the real difference